 Collaboration Is Essential

 This was a widely addressed topic, with various speakers urging African philanthropists, governments and development agencies to collaborate with each other in order to achieve their goals.
 Working together across different sectors can help provide the scale required to solve some of the continent’s pressing challenges.
 George Kronnisayn Werner, the Liberian Minister of Education, specifically emphasized the importance of partnerships between philanthropic organisations and government.
-He noted philanthropy’s role in catalysing change in Liberia and how the Liberian government has helped to create an enabling environment to help Foundations and nonprofits to thrive.
+He noted philanthropy’s role in catalysing change in Liberia and how the Liberian government has helped to create an enabling environment for the social sector.

 Focus On Youth

 Youth unemployment and migration is a challenge that faces a lot of African countries.
-Philanthropists can do more in addressing some of the underlying causes, such as low quality education and skills mismatch.
+Philanthropists can do more in addressing some of the underlying causes, such as access to education and job opportunities.
 Innocent Chukwuma, West African Representative of Ford Foundation, called for increased youth programming that is demand-driven and suitable for building skills relevant to the changing global economy and workforce.
-Ultimately, African countries need a targeted approach that resolves the problems from their root causes.
+Ultimately, African countries need a targeted approach that solves the problems at their root causes.

 The need for nonprofits and philanthropists to involve grassroots organisations in their work was another key lesson.
 Local organisations are good collaborators as they can help to ensure that development programmes reach the intended beneficiaries.
 Also, since they are typically closer to target communities, they have a better understanding of the people and can help create the required awareness and advocacy to drive change.